nisiscau/C-Training/README.md

 # CPP-Training
-A series of scripts covering C++ fundamentals, arranged by topic
+A series of scripts and exercises covering C++ fundamentals, arranged by topic